American Airlines pilot remembers father who was flying hijacked flight on 9/11: ‘We will never forget’

 Early in the flight, hijackers commandeered the aircraft and flew it into the North Tower of the World Trade Center, the first strike in a terror attack that reverberates to this day.

-Two decades later, that 14 year-old boy is also now a pilot for American Airlines.
-And this weekend, he’s urging his fellow pilots to honor the the memory of those lost on 9/11 by being grateful for what they have
+Two decades later, that 14-year-old boy is also now a pilot for American Airlines.
+And this weekend, he’s urging his fellow pilots to honor the memory of those lost on 9/11 by being grateful for what they have

 “Those that know me know I don’t typically lead my introduction with my personal connection, however, I was 14 years old when 9/11 happened, and the [first officer] on AA 11 was my dad,” McGuinness wrote in a post shared on the Allied Pilots Association website.